nwinkler/bookmarklet/README.md

 Creates a shortened bookmarklet from your JavaScript code.

-Pressing `Ctrl-Alt-b` will create a _JavaScript Bookmarklet_ from your current editor's content.
+Pressing `Ctrl-Alt-B` will create a _JavaScript Bookmarklet_ from your current editor's content.
 The bookmarklet code will be copied to your system clipboard.

 ## Example